johnmurch/cf-getip/README.md

-# cf-suggest
+# cf-getip
-Cloudflare worker for scraping Keyword Suggest (Google, Brave, etc.)
+Cloudflare worker for getting visitor data

 # About
-Simple way to scrape suggest
+Simple way to get ip info

 # Demo